 Below are guidelines for authors who wish to submit an article to the Journal and for authors whose article has been accepted.
 The latter section applies to book reviewers as well; unsolicited book reviews are not accepted for submission.
 If your particular question is not answered here, feel free to write the editor whose mandate covers the field in which you work:

 Submissions to JAOS must be based on original and new research; they may not have been uploaded to an open-access (social media) platform, such as your academia.edu page, have been previously published, or be under consideration for publication elsewhere.
 Authors will be asked to sign a License to Publish statement before publication.

 Text, including footnotes (not endnotes), should be double-spaced, in a uniform font size (12 is preferred for text and notes, 11 for block quotes) throughout, and paginated.
 A bibliography is not required if references are humanities style (see style sheet).
-Articles submitted for consideration should be shorn of all authorial identity markers, which includes acknowledgments, forthcoming publications, etc. Submissions should include an abstract in the accompanying email, while keywords are not necessary.
+Articles submitted for consideration should be shorn of all authorial identity markers, which includes acknowledgments, forthcoming publications, etc. Submissions should include an abstract (not to exceed 200 words) in the accompanying email, while keywords are not necessary.

 Although the Journal can accommodate some non-Latin scripts, different instructions apply per section: